 There is no difference in apparent weight in an elevator that is moving at a constant speed in comparison with an elevator that is stationary.
 How can this be?
 An object must be moved with force in order to move more quickly or slower.
 The force that is applied is not increased if something moves at a constant speed.

 In a moving car or train, you can sit comfortably and everything seems normal except when the driver accelerates, decelerates or puts the brakes on.

 Apparent Weight in Lift

-Let’s check about the apparent weight of a man in a lift or elevator.
+Here is how much the apparent weight of a man is in a lift or elevator.

-Assume that a boy of mass ‘m’ is standing on a weighing machine placed in a lift.
-The actual weight of the man will be ‘mg’.
-This weight bears down on the machine.
+In a lift, a young boy with a mass of 'm' stands on a weighing machine.
+The weight of the man will be 'mg'.
+As a result, the machine is burdened by this weight.
 The machine also expends a reactionary force ‘R’ on the boy in an upward direction where ‘R = W’ (Newton’s 3rd Law).
-Hence, two forces are acting on the boy; reactionary force ‘R’ and gravity force ‘mg’.
-Seeing that, the two forces are in opposite directions, the net force on the boy is given by:
+Consequently, the boy is under the influence of both reactionary and gravitational forces.
+Considering the two forces are in opposing directions, the net force on the boy can be calculated as follows:

 F = mg – R (downwards)